-Kimberly S. Davis, M.D., FACP graduated cum laude with a BS in Microbiology in 1987 from Clemson University.
-She received her doctorate in medicine from the Medical University of South Carolina (MUSC) in 1993 and completed her Internal Medicine residency there in 1996.
-The following year she was chosen to be a Chief Resident in the Department of Internal Medicine.
-With that appointment, she joined the faculty of MUSC and is presently an Assistant Professor of Medicine with Board Certification in Internal Medicine.
+Kimberly S. Davis, M.D., FACP, graduated cum laude with a BS in Microbiology in 1987 from Clemson University.
+She received her doctorate in medicine from the Medical University of South Carolina (MUSC) in 1993 and completed her internal medicine residency there in 1996.
+The following year she was chosen to be a chief resident in the Department of Internal Medicine.
+With that appointment, she joined the faculty of MUSC and is presently an associate professor of medicine with board certification in internal medicine.

-Dr. Davis is involved in many committees at MUSC, with particularly heavy involvement in the dissemination of an integrated ambulatory care electronic medical record for the University.
-She has served on the Executive Council of the South Carolina Chapter of the American College of Physicians since 2000, presently chairing its Scientific Meeting Committee.
-In addition, she is an active member of the Society of General Internal Medicine and the Charleston Medical Society.
+Dr. Davis is currently the clinical vice chair of the Department of Medicine and involved in many committees at MUSC in her role.
+She has also been heavily involved in the dissemination of an integrated ambulatory care electronic health record for the university and chairs the steering group for the patient portal, MUSC Health MyChart.
+She has served on the executive council of the South Carolina chapter of the American College of Physicians since 2000, presently chairing its Scientific Meeting Committee.
+In addition, she is an active member of the Society of General Internal Medicine.